SamLau95/samlau95.github.io/whyblog.md

 do you build relationships when physical and emotional distances suddenly seem so large?

-If I could answer that question, I'd be giving TED talks instead of writing here.
-I don't know the answer to that question, but I’ve found that blogging helps.
+If I could answer that question, I'd probably be selling you my self-help books instead of writing here.
+No, I don't know the answer to that question, but I’ve found that blogging helps.

 To be clear, I don’t mean a blog you’ll show to future recruiters.
 I’m talking about a personal blog.
 My friends and I have blogs that we only share with each